About

 Writing

 I write about a lot of different things, though most posts pertain in some way to technology, politics or culture.
-These are quite broad categories, so here are some good, hopefully representative posts to give you a more specific idea:
+At this point I would usually link to some representative example posts but because I've got a fondness for deleting the things I make I can't do that just yet.

 Music